 Although there’s a lot of familiarity to this serial killer story, what stands out about “The Stylist” is that some of the characters that you would think would be killed end up not getting killed, while other characters have surprise murders.
 (Writer/director Gervargizian has a cameo as one of Claire’s murder victims.)

 Claire comes across to many people as meek and unassuming, but her disturbed mental state comes out when she’s alone and babbling to herself.
 Townsend convincingly handles these scenes in a way that doesn’t become a laughable parody of mental illness.
 She brings a certain authentic humanity to the role that might make some viewers feel a little bit of sympathy for Claire.
 Gervargizian, who’s been a hair stylist in real life, also vividly captures the disarming comfort that comes from being in the care of a hair stylist, such as the close-ups of hair getting transformed in the hands of professionals and the feeling of elation that customers have when they like the results of what’s been done to their hair.

 “The Stylist” is not a fast-paced movie but it’s not dragged down by dullness either.
 Under the skillful direction of Gevargizian, the movie takes a dark and harrowing look at what it must be like for a serial killer to lead a double life and hide in plain sight.
 In between the murder and the mayhem is a person who goes about a seemingly mundane and routine life.
 In its own disquieting way, “The Stylist” exposes that a serial killer who has a veneer of “normality” can be much more terrifying than an obvious, out-of-control psycho.

 UPDATE: Arrow Video will release “The Stylist” for streaming on its website in the United States, Canada and the United Kingdom on March 1, 2021.
-The movie’s VOD, digital and Blu-ray release date will be in June 2021, on a date to be announced.
+The movie’s VOD, digital and Blu-ray release date will be on June 8, 2021.